gamallo/sentiment_analysis_galician_datasets/README.md

-# sentiment_analysis_galician_datasets
+# Galician datasets for sentiment analysis
-Datasets to train a sentiment analysis model for Galician language
+Datasets to train and test models and systems of sentiment analysis for Galician language

 ## Datasets
 * Train dataset: `train.tsv`